Business Compliance12 min read30 April 2026

 4. Record-Keeping

-• CDD information and documents: At least 5 years from the end of the business relationship
+• CDD information and documents (from end of business relationship)

 5. Suspicious Transaction Reporting

-File an STR with the Suspicious Transaction Reporting Office (STRO) when you have reasonable grounds to suspect that:
+File with STRO when you have reasonable grounds to suspect:

 • A transaction involves proceeds of crime